Updated 20 October 2021

 - Public beaches and parks must operate at 70% and shopping malls at 60%.

-- Restaurants and cafes must maintain a 2-metre distance between tables, with maximum of 4 people allowed sitting together, unless they are of the same family.
+- Restaurants and cafes must maintain a 2-metre distance between tables, with a maximum of 4 people allowed sitting together, unless they are of the same family.

 - The management team also underlined and reminded the public to keep a distance of two-metre at all times from others and to keep following the precautionary and preventive measures at all times.